Mehmood007/blogapp/README.md

 ## Description

-**Blog app provides different blogs for not only for reading but user can also publish their own blugs.
-Blugs are destributed into  different categories.
+**Blog app provides different blogs for not only for reading but user can also publish their own blogs.
+Blogs are distributed into  different categories.
 This makes reader work easy.
 Reader can easily navigate through different categories.**

 ## Features

 - View and read different blogs
 - Blogs by category
-- Seach in blogs
+- Search in blogs
 - Comment on blog
 - User Registration and Login
 - Custom Dashboard